kbooten/salon_des_fantomes/README.md

 ### Random Word Trick

 To combat the tendency of LLMs to be extremely boring, I employed what I call the "random word trick."
-At each utterance, the character whose turn it was to speak was instructed to respond using a randomly selected word from one of a hand-composed list of favorite words.
+At each utterance, the character whose turn it was to speak was instructed to respond using a randomly selected word from a list of favorite words chosen by me for that character.

 ### Psychotropic Drinks